JemGoodall/cleft-assessment-project/README.md

 # cleft-assessment-project
-The code for my Msc thesis on automatic cleft-palate hypernasality assessment using CNN and LRCN models.
+The code for my MSc thesis on automatic cleft-palate hypernasality assessment using CNN and LRCN models.
 LRCNs (Long short-term recurrent convolutional networks) combine CNN feature extraction with LSTM sequential processing, making them appropriate for use in speech classification tasks with spectrogram input.

 --- A more-or-less finished project (needs tidying) ---